pypy/pypy/README.rst

 You will need hg, git and the python modules 'sh' and 'vcstools'.

+If you have PyPy installed, you can bootstrap unipycation faster by setting the environment variable `TRANSLATE_WITH` to your PyPy binary.

 On a 64-bit architecture the translation process will consume about 8GB of memory at peak.
 The resulting pypy-c binary is the composed Python/Prolog compiler.